Distance: 58 miles one way

 Oakridge is an amazing place to ride.
 First, it’s a sweet little town with cheap and charming motels and nice restaurants that’s all a bit of a secret.
 Second, it has world-class mountain biking in every direction (check out the Mountain Bike Oregon weekend if you ride dirt).
 Third, it has prime paved roads leaving it in all directions, not counting the main highway, which is scenic but large and busy.
 The plum is the Aufderheide (pronounced OWF der HIGH dee) Highway, AKA Forest Road 19, heading north.
 It’s called a highway, but every time I’ve ridden it I’ve seen about a car a mile.
 It’s a straight ascent to a summit and down the back side, and it’s equally good in either direction.
 I’m starting at the south end, for no particular reason.

-The road is a bit straighter and a bit more consistent in pitch than I would wish, but you won’t care because the scenery is as good as anything in our list: perfect Oregon rain forest, than which there is nothing prettier, and by some miracle there is a gorgeous creek running alongside you as you ride on either side of the summit.
+The road is a bit straighter and a bit more consistent in pitch than I would wish, but you won’t care because the scenery is as good as anything in our list: perfect Oregon rain forest, than which there is nothing prettier, and by some miracle there is a gorgeous creek running alongside you as you ride on either side of the summit (much more visible on the south side than on the north).
 The pitch is shallow, so you won’t do work until the mile or so before the summit on either side.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The Aufderheide actually begins in Westfir, not Oakridge, just a stone’s throw to the west.
 Start riding up the river and don’t stop until you reach McKenzie Bridge and Highway 126 at the other end.